PapenfussLab/PathOS/README.md

 PathOS carries out these tasks within a hospital laboratory setting where many patients must be reported on in a reliable, consistent and efficient manner.

 ## Technology Platform
-PathOS take advantage of many open-source and public Java libraries to implement an enterprise-grade application suitable for hospital use and secure storage of patient medical data.
+PathOS takes advantage of many open-source and public Java libraries to implement an enterprise-grade application suitable for hospital use and secure storage of patient medical data.
 It interfaces to laboratory LIMS systems for input of patient demographic details and sample and assay registration data.
 An HL7 interface is currently being developed to interface with other hospital records systems.

 The web application is implemented in Java, Javascript, Groovy and Grails deployable on any server supporting java servlet containers such as Tomcat or Jboss.
 This allows for deployment in a wide range of environments.